Industrial Photography of Heavy Mining Components for UGL

 UGL commissioned Matt Shearer Creative to produce a comprehensive visual library documenting heavy mining truck components and workshop operations at their Broadmeadow facility.

-The project required the photography of approximately 20 large-scale components, some weighing up to 25 tonnes, captured across multiple angles for technical reference, reporting, and communication use.
+The project involved on-site industrial photography documenting approximately 20 large-scale mining components—some weighing up to 25 tonnes—captured from multiple angles for technical reference and internal use.

 Work was planned to be carried out entirely on site to ensure consistency, efficiency, and minimal disruption to operations, with photography completed over two full production days and a follow-up visit.